dotnet/docs/docs/framework/wcf/how-to-use-a-wcf-client.md

 3. From **Startup Projects**, select **GettingStartedLib** from the drop-down list, then select **Run** or press **F5**.

-### To test the application from a command prompt
+### Test the application from a command prompt

 1. Open a command prompt as an administrator, and then navigate to your Visual Studio solution directory.

-2. Enter *GettingStartedHost\bin\Debug\GettingStartedHost.exe* to start the service.
+2. To start the service: Enter *GettingStartedHost\bin\Debug\GettingStartedHost.exe*.

-3. Open another command prompt, navigate to your Visual Studio solution directory, then enter *GettingStartedClient\bin\Debug\GettingStartedClient.exe* to start the client.
+3. To start the client: Open another command prompt, navigate to your Visual Studio solution directory, then enter *GettingStartedClient\bin\Debug\GettingStartedClient.exe*.

    *GettingStartedHost.exe* produces the following output: